atomicdata-dev/atomic-data-docs/README.md

 ### Atom

-The smallest possible piece of meaningful data.
-Comparable with an RDF Triple / Statement \([read more about relation to RDF here](rdf.md)\).
+The smallest possible piece of meaningful data / information.
+The model of an Atom is comparable with an RDF Triple / Statement \([although there are imporant differences](rdf.md)\).
 An Atom consists of a:

 * `subject` - the Thing that the atom is providing information about. \(must be a URI to an Atomic Thing\)
 * `predicate` - the property of the Thing that the atom is about. \(must be a URI to an Atomic Property\)